vobyjs/oby/README.md

 # Oby

-A tiny Observable implementation.
+A tiny Observable implementation, the brilliant primitive you need to build a powerful reactive system.

-An Observable is an amazingly simple yet extremely powerful reactive primitive.

 ## Install